Monday, 1 November 2010

 The dogs ran ahead.

 “Do you think Jack takes after you and me and Jamie?”
 I said.
+(Liam and I screwed Jamie for quite a number of years while Jack was growing up)

 “What?” said Liam.
 He was looking out to the far off horizon.
 “Me and you and Jamie?
 Maybe.”